meghorikawa/MOOCFIJava1/README.md

 ### Removing Repetitive Code, Primitive & Reference Values, Objects & References

+- **Cardpayment** a program which models a university cafeteria payment system, where a card or cash maybe accepted, tracks number of meals purchased, money in till, and allows for adding money to card balance.

 ## Part 6
 ### Objects on a list & a list as part of an object, Separating the UI from program Logic, Intro to testing, Complex programs